 1992 - On 8 January Sisulu is awarded 'Isithwalandwe Seaparankoe', the ANC's highest honour.

 White South African's overwhelmingly vote "yes" in a referendum asking if the reform of apartheid should be continued.
-In September, following a request by Mandela, 400 political prisoners are released.

 The ministry of the new government includes blacks, whites, Afrikaners, Indians, coloureds, Muslims, Christians, communists, liberals and conservatives.
 However, Sisulu is absent.
 Weakened by the heart condition that has plagued him for many years, he has made a personal choice not to run for office.